Mac & PC Doctors is a registered NDIS provider of products and services

 Level 1 and 2 assistive technology

 Low cost and low risk items (which the NDIS categorises as Level 1) do not need an assessment to be completed and submitted.
 Participants with this type of funding can and buy it themselves if they are self managed or through a registered provider if they are agency managed.
 If they are plan managed, an invoice is sent to the Plan Manager.
 This funding is claimed under Daily Adaptive Equipment (03_131_0103_1_1) line item under a participant’s CORE budget (Consumables support category).

 Levels 3 and 4 assistive technology

-Equipment categorised as Levels 2 – 4 requires an assessment to be completed, typically by an occupational therapist.
-Once the assessment has been submitted, an NDIS planner will determine whether it is a reasonable and necessary support for the participant.
+Equipment categorised as Levels 3 or 4 requires an assessment to be completed, typically by an occupational therapist or speech pathologist.
+Once the assessment has been submitted along with a quote, an NDIS planner will determine whether it is a reasonable and necessary support for the participant.
 This funding is claimed under a participant’s CAPITAL budget (Assistive Technology support category).
 We are happy to provide quotes for submission either before or after a plan has been started.